 Make Better Decisions with MegaSurvey Data

-The PGS Côte d’Ivoire MegaSurvey now allows exploration and detailed regional evaluation for the first time, allowing plays to be effectively assessed and derisked.
+The PGS Côte d’Ivoire MegaSurvey now allows exploration and detailed regional evaluation for the first time, making it possible to effectively assess and derisk the plays.

 MegaSurveys are regional scale, merged post-stack datasets and are unique to PGS.
 They consist of multiple surveys that have been rebinned to a common grid and then matched to produce a phase-balanced and uniformly scaled contiguous regional volume.